Dosenpfand/ctf-writeups/writeup_2022_saarCTF_bytewarden.md

 ## TL;DR / Short Summary

-A web challenge, consisting of a Django application that implements a password manager where 2 exploitable vulnerabilities where present.
+A web challenge, consisting of a [Django](https://www.djangoproject.com/) application where multiple exploitable vulnerabilities where present.

 ## Task Description

-Provide a task description containing all the basic information:

-* Goal of the task
-* General type of task (web application, cryptography, ...)
-* Available resources (source code, binary-only, network service, ...)
-* Any hints provided by the organizers or you might noticed in the task description
-* ...
+The challenge consisted of a web application, implemented using the Python web framework Django.
+It implements a password manager, where users can register and subsequently save passwords and security questions with its answers.
+The application was reachable over plaintext HTTP on port 1984 and its source code was located in `/home/bytewarden`.
+Additionally, to the source code, network captures of requests opposing teams where executing, could be used as resources.

 ## Analysis Steps
-Note: This write-up is only focuses on only one vulnerability of the application.
-There are at least three other ones, two of them described in the [official saarCTF git repo](https://github.com/saarsec/saarctf-2022/tree/master/bytewarden/exploits) and one of them described in a write-up by my teammates.
+Note: This write-up focuses on only one vulnerability of the application.
+There are at least three other ones, two of them described in the [saarCTF official git repo](https://github.com/saarsec/saarctf-2022/tree/master/bytewarden/exploits) and one of them described in a write-up by my teammates.

-TODO: Explain your analysis in detail.
-Cover all the technical aspects, including the used tools and commands.
-Mention other collaborators and distinguish contributions.
-TODO: where are the flags placed

 We started to analyze the service by skimming through the source code files.
 As none of us had any previous experience with Django it proofed difficult to spot unusual code parts.

+We noticed that most values that are saved in the database, an [SQLite](https://www.sqlite.org/index.html) database located at `/home/bytewarden/bytewarden/db.sqlite`), were encrypted by a simple scheme: First they where XORed with the username and subsequently Base64 encoded.
+This happens on the client side via Javascript using the function [`submit_form()`](https://github.com/saarsec/saarctf-2022/blob/1cdae5252e5b702f07833df0104dbe39751d8670/bytewarden/service/bytewarden/bytewarden/static/crypto.js#L46).

+TODO: where are the flags placed

-However, after some digging, we found a suspicious function in the `TimingMiddleware` class in the file [`bytewarden/bytewarden/utils.py`](https://github.com/saarsec/saarctf-2022/blob/1cdae5252e5b702f07833df0104dbe39751d8670/bytewarden/service/bytewarden/bytewarden/utils.py#L39):
+Finally, we found a suspicious function in the `TimingMiddleware` class in the file [`bytewarden/bytewarden/utils.py`](https://github.com/saarsec/saarctf-2022/blob/1cdae5252e5b702f07833df0104dbe39751d8670/bytewarden/service/bytewarden/bytewarden/utils.py#L39):

 ```python
 def process_template_response(self, request, response):